The Next Karate Kid: Plot

-Upon returning to school, Julie discovers that Angel was found by Ned who called animal control.
-Miyagi assists Julie in releasing the bird back to the wild, using the pain suppression technique from the first film to heal her broken wing.
+Upon returning to school, Julie discovers that Angel was found by Ned, who called animal control.
+Miyagi assists Julie in releasing the bird back into the wild, using the pain suppression technique from the first film to heal her broken wing.

 In preparation for the prom, Miyagi teaches Julie how to dance, and buys her a dress.
-Julie goes to the prom with Eric, but under Dugan's orders, the Alpha Elite bungee jump in.
+Julie goes to the prom with Eric, but under Dugan's orders, the Alpha Elite bungee-jump in.
 When one of the members breaks his arm, Eric shows concern, but Ned tells him to stay out of it.

 Eric drives Julie home and kisses her.
 Ned follows them and smashes the windows of Eric's car with a baseball bat.
 Ned challenges him to a fight at the docks, and is joined there by Dugan and the Alpha Elite.
 They set fire to Eric's car and severely beat him, but he is saved by Julie and Miyagi.

 Ned tries to grab Julie, but she challenges him to a fight.
-She holds her own, using the karate she has learned, even when Ned throws sand in her face.
+She holds her own, using the karate she has learned, even when Ned throws mud in her face.
 Julie defeats Ned and turns her back on him.
 Dugan bullies the rest of the group to continue the fight, but they refuse.
-Miyagi challenges Dugan to fight and wins, leading the Alpha Elite to abandon him.
+Miyagi challenges Dugan to a fight and wins, leading the Alpha Elite to abandon him.
 The film concludes with Angel flying freely above the water.